Four simple graphs give the lie to the denialist canard that rapid global warming has stopped… or even reversed. - "A half a truth is a whole lie."

 (The black "baseline" in the center of the graph is the average temperature of the entire century 1901-2000)

-The slight dip in the 1950s is believed by climate scientists to have been caused at least partly by the post-World War II economic boom, which produced great amounts of industrial smog whose tiny particles reflect warming sunlight back into outer space — as does the thick smoke
+The slight dip in the 1950s is believed by climate scientists to have been caused at least partly by the post-World War II economic boom, which produced great amounts of industrial smog whose tiny particles reflect warming sunlight back into outer space - as does the thick smoke from volcanoes.

 This next graph, plotted by climate scientist Katherine Hayhoe of Texas Tech University, looks more closely at global temperature since 1970, going year-to-year.